NVIDIAGameWorks/RayTracingDenoiser/README.md

 In rare cases, when the integration via the engine’s RHI is not possible and the integration using native pointers is complicated, a "DoDenoising" call can be added explicitly to the application-side RHI.
 It helps to avoid increasing code entropy.

-The pseudo code below demonstrates how *NRD Integration* and *NRI* can be used to wrap native Graphics API pointers into NRI objects to establish connection between the application and NRD:
+The pseudo code below demonstrates how *NRD integration* and *NRI* can be used to wrap native Graphics API pointers into NRI objects to establish connection between the application and NRD:

 ```cpp
 //====================================================================================================================